TexasInstruments/edgeai-tensorlab/README.md

 This repository is an extension of the popular [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) open source repository for 3d object detection.
 While mmdetection3d focuses on a wide variety of models, typically at high complexity, we focus on models that are optimized for speed and accuracy so that they run efficiently on embedded devices.
 For this purpose, we have added a set of embedded friendly model configurations and scripts.

-If the accuracy degradation with Post Training Quantization (PTQ) is higher than expected, for that pupose this repository provides instructions and functionality to do Quantization Aware Training (QAT).
+This repository also supports Quantization Aware Training (QAT).

 <hr>